 There’s an anticipation, of course, but there’s also a certain hesitation that I haven’t felt since I started the Exile Lifestyle project.
 It’s not that I’m regretting leaving, or even dreading my time in Oceania (the opposite, actually).

 No, what I’m really missing is the transition.
 Getting to see how it all comes together.
 As a big-picture person, I like to know how all the moving pieces work, what goes on behind the scenes and how everything got to be the way it is.

-I like to know the WHOLE story, bar-none, otherwise I drive myself crazy trying to fill in all the missing pieces.
+I like to know the whole story, bar-none.
+Otherwise I drive myself crazy trying to fill in all the missing pieces.

-This is part of why I prefer buses, trains or cars to planes when going someplace new – I get to watch the geography, people and climate change as I pass through space.
-Not so on a plane…on a plane I get to watch Ben Hur and select music videos.
+This is part of why I prefer buses, trains, or cars to planes when going someplace new.
+I get to watch the geography, people and climate change as I pass through space.
+Not so on a plane.
+On a plane I get to watch Ben Hur and select music videos.

 Looking Back from the Future

 I imagine it’s something like traveling into the future.
-I’m pretty sure that the first thing I would ask for after stepping out of a time machine would be a detailed history of what happened in the time between where I came from and where I ended up.
+I’m pretty sure that the first thing I would request after stepping out of a time machine would be a detailed history of what happened in the time between where I came from and where I ended up.
 It seems like in stories where this kind of thing takes place, it’s what the protagonist doesn’t know about what happened in that interim that gets them into trouble, and frankly that’s just not a risk I’m willing to take.